WeihengXia0123/weihengxia0123.github.io/content/post/VIO-1-Lie-Group-Lie-Algebra.md

 - VIO
 - Lie Group
 - Lie Algebra
+markup: mmark
 #thumbnailImage: //example.com/image.jpg
 ---

-- Why need Lie Group and Lie Algebra in VIO?
+Why need Lie Group and Lie Algebra in VIO?\
-- How do we use them?
+How do we use them to compute R derivative?

 <!--more-->

 **Table of Contents**